jareddodson/team-profile-generator/README.md

   * [Questions](#questions)

   ## Description
-  A program using Node.js and Object Oriented Programming that takes you through command line prompts that will generate a web page that displays your teams' basic info.
+  A program using Node.js and Object Oriented Programming that takes you through command line prompts that will generate a web page that displays your team's basic info.

-  ## Installation Instructions
-  To use this simple README generator, first install Node.js as well as Inquirer.
-Once you have done that, clone the repository on your computer.
-Open your terminal and navigate to the appropriate directory and type "node index" or "node index.js".

   ## Usage Information
   Once you have typed "node index" or "node index.js" just follow the prompts in your command-line and you will easily and successfully create a webpage that displays your teams' basic information!